cortictechnology/cait/README.md

 <wifi_interface_name>: "wlan0"
 ```

 After the setup process is completed, the device's hostname is changed to cait-<device_serial_number>.
 You can find the exact hostname by looking at the last line of the setup script output.
 It should say: "Hostname is changed to: <hostname>", with the new hostname highlighted in <span style="color:red">red</span> as shown below.
-Of course, you can always use the raspi-config utility to change the hostname to whatever you like.
+Of course, you can always use the `raspi-config` utility to change the hostname to whatever you like.

 <img src="images/hostname.png" width="80%">

+The above setup script configures the raspberry pi to operate in access point mode if it cannot connect to any WIFI hotspot.
+This can be very useful if the raspberry pi is brought to a new location where the WIFI has not been configured.
+In this case, you can easily configure it to use the new WIFI headlessly by connecting your computer to the raspberry pi's access point, and then visit `http://<hostname>.local/setup`.
+If there is a problem resolving the hostname, you can also go to `http://<ap-ip-address>.local/setup` instead.

 ## Quick start